CRAWNiiK/GPT-Tab-Fix/README.md

 # GPT-Tab-Fix
 ## Python script to convert spaces to tabs

-This Python script reads a file line by line, detects the number of spaces used for tab indents, and replaces the appropriate amount of tabs into their place.
+This Python script reads a file line by line and replaces the appropriate amount of tabs into their place.

 ## Usage